 In a Rows Garden puzzle, answers go into the grid in two ways: each Row of the garden contains two answers reading from left to right (except for Rows A and L, which each contain one 9-letter answer reading across the nine producing spaces).
 The Bloom clues are divided into three lists: White, Yellow, and Pink.
-The 6-letter answer to each clue should be placed in an appropriately-colored hexagon, starting in any space and reading either clockwise or counterclockwise.
-Bloom clues are sorted alphabetically by answer within each list.
-It is up to you to determine where each bloom goes by using the Row answers.
+Bloom clues are given in grid order within each list, but the 6-letter answer to each clue can be placed into its corresponding hexagon starting in any space and reading either clockwise or counterclockwise.
+Use the Row answers to figure out how to fit them in.